DitroniX/Home-Assistant-Dev/README.md

 ## Home Assistant - ESPHome Components

  - [**ATM90E36**](https://github.com/DitroniX/Home-Assistant-Dev/tree/main/components/ATM90E36 "ATM90E36")
-	 - This is the initial development component for use on the [EPEM ATM90E36](https://github.com/DitroniX/EPEM-Ethernet-Power-Energy-Monitor)  Ethernet Power Energy Monitor
+	 - This is the initial development component for use on boards which use the ATM90E36 device, such as the [EPEM ATM90E36](https://github.com/DitroniX/EPEM-Ethernet-Power-Energy-Monitor)  Ethernet Power Energy Monitor

 ## Example Guide